ankit201/agno/cookbook/agent_concepts/knowledge/vector_dbs/README.md

 ## Vector DBs
-Vector databases enable us to store information as embeddings and search for “results similar” to our input query using cosine similarity or full text search.
+Vector databases enable us to store information as embeddings and search for "results similar" to our input query using cosine similarity or full text search.

 ## Setup